xibosignage/xibo-manual/source/en/displays_command_functionality.md

 ## Helpers

 Command Helpers are prefixes that can be added to the Command String in order to take a more advanced action.
 Commands without a prefix are executed in the shell of the operating system which runs the Player. `cmd.exe` on Windows and `shell` on Android.

-{nonwhite}
-{tip}
-Take a look at the Helper Command that can be used to change time zone on Android: [Helper Command to change Time zone](https://xibo.org.uk/docs/setup/helper-command-to-change-time-zone)
-{/tip}
-{/nonwhite}

 #### RS232